mskravec/Search-Engine-PY/README.md

-# Search-Engine-PY
+# Web Crawler and Search engine
-A search engine written in python
+A search engine and web crawler written in python